novalingua/hongphuctran77.github.io/content/post/sample-essays/promoting-sports-and-art/index.md

     - sample
 ---

 The government budget and how to best utilize it has always been a <mark>contentious issue</mark> - because it is of a limited nature, it is crucial that we spend the budget as effectively as possible.
 Hence, when it comes to promoting sports and art, there are two prevalent school of thoughts: promoting them in school, and promoting them in communities.
+Yet, I do not believe that we should have to choose.

 Schools are great places to foster sports and art, due to their <mark>inherent</mark> design as places of education.
 Promoting these extra-curriculum activities within an <mark>educational setting</mark> allows society to <mark>cultivate</mark> talents from a young age.
 What's more, it <mark>enriches</mark> the lives of students, who would be given the opportunity to follow their interests and passions, and improve upon them.
 Indeed, one would <mark>be hard pressed to</mark> find many flaws or downside to this approach.
 Everyone wins here - from students who are given the chance to develop themselves and to society in general, as we can better find and nurture talents.